 DMPTool provides an up-to-date list of agencies' and foundations' data sharing requirements.
-When using DMPTool (described here) researchers are directed to the appropriate template.
+When using DMPTool (described in the Data Management Planning tab) researchers are directed to the appropriate template.

-ROARMAP "The Registry of Open Access Repository Mandates and Policies (ROARMAP) is a searchable international registry charting the growth of open access mandates and policies adopted by universities, research institutions and research funders that require or request their researchers to provide open access to their peer-reviewed research article output by depositing it in an open access repository." -Website
+ROARMAP "The Registry of Open Access Repository Mandates And Policies is a searchable international registry charting the growth of open access mandates and policies adopted by universities, research institutions, and research funders that require or request their researchers to provide open access to their peer-reviewed research article output by depositing it in an open access repository." -Website

 Image by Gerd Altmann from Pixabay